Eric Perron, AVP, Information Technology | Originally published 03/17/2020. Updated 12/03/2020

 Simplicity & Security.
 Those are two great feelings to have throughout your hectic day.
 Between running the kids to practice and prepping for your meetings – wouldn’t it be nice to save a little effort somewhere in your routine?

 Enter digital payments, now available for your Personal and Business Waterford Bank, N.A.
-Debit Cards, with availability coming this December for your Waterford Credit Cards.
+Debit Cards, with availability coming January 2021 for your Waterford Credit Cards.
 With a straightforward setup process, you can access Apple Pay, Google Pay, or Samsung Pay through your eligible devices to make getting through the checkout a breeze.

 Payments Made Simple